Non-Elitist Selection Can Improve the Performance of Irace: Random Survivor Selection

 \subsection{Tuning Scenario: ACOTSP}

-ACOTSP~\cite{ACOTSP} is a package implementing ACO algorithms for the symmetric TSP.
-The package is configured with three categorical, four continuous, and four integer variables (11 in total).
-We apply irace in this paper to tune for configurations that obtain lower solution costs (fitness).
-The experimental results reported in the following are from 20 independent runs of irace.
-Each run of irace is assigned with a budget of 5000 runs of ACOTSP, and ACOTSP executes 20s of CPU-time per run following the suggestion in~\cite{Iracepaper}.
-We set $\sigma N^{\text{min}} = N^{\text{surv}}$ indicating that irace randomly selects survivor configurations to form elites (irace-rand).
-Other irace settings remain default: the ``the elitist iterated racing'' is applied, and $N^\text{min} =5$.
-We apply the benchmark set of Euclidea TSP instances of size 2000 with 200 train and test instances, respectively.
+ACOTSP~\cite{ACOTSP} is a package implementing ACO for the symmetric TSP.
+We apply irace variants in this paper to configure 11 parameters (three categorical, four continuous, and four integer variables) of ACO for lower solution costs (fitness).
+The experimental results reported in the following are from $20$ independent runs of each irace variant.
+Each run is assigned with a budget of $5,000$ runs of ACOTSP, and ACOTSP executes 20s of CPU-time per run following the suggestion in~\cite{Iracepaper}.
+We set $\sigma N^{\text{min}} = N^{\text{surv}}$ indicating that the irace variant, irace-rand, randomly selects survivor configurations to form elites.
+Other settings remain as default: the ``elitist iterated racing'' is applied, and $N^\text{min} =5$.
+We apply the benchmark set of Euclidean TSP instances of size $2,000$ with $200$ train and $200$ test instances.

-We observe in Figure~\ref{fig:ACOTSP-method} that the performance of irace-rand is comparable to that of irace: We plot here the deviations of the best configurations obtained by each run from the best-found configuration obtained by $20$ ($80$ in total) runs of the irace variants, regarding the average solution cost across $200$ problem instances.
-The deviation median and mean of irace-rand is smaller than irace, while the performance variance among 20 runs increases.
+Fig.~\ref{fig:ACOTSP-method} plots the deviations of the best configurations, which are obtained by each run, from the best-found (optimum) configuration obtained by $20$ ($60$ in total) runs of the irace variants.
+The results are averaged across $200$ TSP instances.
+We observe that the median and mean of irace-rand results are smaller than those of irace, but the performance variance among these $20$ irace-rand runs is significantly larger.